 (a) The provisions regarding applicability of the failure reporting procedures and the definitions shall be the same as those set forth in Title 13, California Code of Regulations, Sections 2111 and 2112, except that this Section 2141 does not apply to off-road compression-ignition engines, as defined in Section 2421.
-The provisions of this Article shall apply to the vehicles and engines specified in section 2111 manufactured up to and including the 2009 model year, plus their useful lives.
-This Article shall not apply to vehicles and engines manufactured for the 2010 model year and thereafter.

 (b) The requirement to file emission warranty information reports and field information reports for a given class or category of vehicles or engines shall be applicable for the warranty period but not to exceed the useful life period of the vehicles or engines beginning with the 1990 model-year vehicles or engines.